 Ventilation

 Minimum outdoor air ventilation rate for laboratory spaces is 6 ACH.
-Ventilation rate can be reduced to 4 ACH with contaminant sensing.
+Ventilation rate can be reduced to 4 ACH occupied/4 ACH unoccupied with contaminant sensing using Aircuity Optinet System.
 Room ventilation system shall be designed for a turndown ratio of 16:2 ACH.
 Consult with EHS for required ACH.

 Ventilation of environmental rooms which serve as occupied laboratory spaces shall be designed in accordance to the latest edition of ASHRAE 62.1.
-Environmental rooms used primarily for storage functions are not required ducted ventilation air.
+Environmental rooms used primarily for storage functions are not to be considered occupied spaces and do not require ducted ventilation air.

 Room Pressurization